Uncategorized

 • Swimming.
 If it is warm enough outside, swimming is always an excellent way to exercise your muscles, as people weigh less in water, which allows for easier movement.
 Swimming for recreational purposes or doing water exercises helps to strengthen muscles and joints.
 If an adult supervisor accompanies them, those with CP should make swimming a somewhat regular activity.

 • Play Sports.
-Outdoor or indoor sports are a way to stay active and practice muscle movement and agility, while also fine-tuning motor skills.
+Outdoor or indoor sports are a way to stay active and practice muscle movement and agility while also fine-tuning motor skills.
 Dr. Siambanes recommends finding peers and getting involved in sports to help stay active and make new friends.

 • Have a Picnic.
-Dr. Siambanes believes picnics are another activity that help with mental and physical wellbeing, as it allows CP patients to be outside and relax while eating with a family member or friend.
+Dr. Siambanes believes picnics are another activity that helps with mental and physical wellbeing, as it allows CP patients to be outside and relax while eating with a family member or friend.

 Dr. Siambanes insists that being active is highly beneficial to mental and physical health, especially during Move More Month.
 He wants to encourage those living with CP to be more active, especially as spring is arriving and the weather is warmer.